Dumbarton F.C.

+The club has been managed by Frank McKeown since December 2025.

 History

 They were one of the most successful of the nineteenth century, winning the Scottish Football League in the first two seasons of the competition (the first jointly with Rangers).

 The club ceased playing in 1901 and did not return to action until 1905.
 Although at the time it was emphasised that this was a new club, subsequent directives by the SFA and Scottish Combination appear to countermand this, possibly to fast-track the re-formed club into their competitions.

 Since then, the club have spent the majority of their history outside the top flight, with their last appearance at the top level coming in 1984–85.
 The club were the first team (and one of only two) to win at least one league title in each of the top four tiers in the Scottish football league system.

 In May 2021, when Stephen Farrell was appointed as the club's manager, it was announced that Dumbarton were to change ownership, with previous owners Brabco selling their majority share to Cognitive Capital.
 In November 2024 the club was placed into administration.

 On 24 June 2025 the club was taken over by a new company wholly owned by Canadian businessman Mario Lapointe, with the original company entering liquidation.
 Dumbarton remained in League Two with the remaining 5 point deduction as already planned.

+The club is currently managed by Frank McKeown who was appointed in December 2025.

 Colours and badge

-For 2025–26, the side will wear strips from the Macron brand for the fourth season.
-The home strip is mainly white with a black and gold band.
-The away kit is gold and black.
+For 2026–27, the side will wear strips from the VSN brand for the first time.
+The home strip is mainly white with a black and gold band while the away strip is all gold with black pinstripes.

 The club's badge features an elephant with a castle on its back, this represents Dumbarton Rock with Dumbarton Castle upon it, based on the historic town crest.
 Dumbarton Rock, a volcanic plug, is said to resemble an elephant.

+In 2000, to coincide with the club moving from Boghead to The Rock, the club redesigned its badge.
+In May 2026 the badge was updated from yellow to "old gold" to reflect the traditional colours of the club.

 The team's nickname 'The Sons' is derived from the phrase 'Sons of The Rock', a term used for those born in the town of Dumbarton.